zurb/F5-accessibility-audit/javascript_overrides_needed.md

   replaced with `dialogalert` sometimes.

 ## Reveal
 - If an element has [data-reveal] and isn't a dialog, create a dialog element  from its contents, attach the new dialog to the DOM, and remove the faux dialog
+- Alternatively, create a if/else condition on whether the element with the attribute is a dialog to use `showModal()` & `close()`.
+If this strategy is done, the `toggle_bg` logic needs to be reengineered; I received `bg_class` is undefined errors when attempting to close valid instances of dialog elements being revealed with the usual
+- CSS3 animations should be used to animate reveal dialog entries; for IE9, it should fallback to the code previously provided.
+Nonetheless, the JS animation code would have to be engineered to not worry about created and maintaining the state of a `backdrop` on its own.

 - `showModal` used instead of `open()` to reveal the component since dialog has that built in to show the dialog and address accessibility concerns with dialog-like elements to meet WCAG 2.0 standards (i.e, nothing but the dialog shouldbe focusable when the dialog element is active))
   - Ideally with `showModal?` (Coffee)—or the native equivalent through condition checking-we could fallback to the original custom `open` event)
-- on `keypress.escape`(jQuery) or the respective keycode equivalent, the modal should be close
+- on `keypress.escape` or the respective `keycode` equivalent, the modal should be closed

 - <del>Shift combined with Escape Should Combined</del> Escape key should used to close the dialog